Last Updated on March 6, 2021 by

 Likewise, in Arab countries, breathing the person’s scent while conversing with others denotes friendship and harmony.
 People of Amazonian Desana have similar body smells, so people with distinctive odors get married in their tribe.

-A similar tradition was followed by the Batek Negrito of the Malay Peninsula that restricts sexual intercourse between people with similar aromas.
-They forbid the people of similar odor from sitting close to each other.
+A similar tradition was followed by the Batek Negrito of the Malay Peninsula which restricts sexual intercourse between people with similar aromas.
+They forbid people of similar odors from sitting close to each other.

 Scent Preferences Of Different Cultures